 At the simplest level, students combine short, choppy sentences into longer ones using coordinating conjunctions.
 For more of a challenge, use subordinating conjunctions and dependent clauses.
 Demonstrating on a few sample paragraphs with various subordinating conjunctions will give students a clearer idea of where they’re going with this.

 My Revising PowerPoint introduces this step of the writing process in detail and presents practice examples so that students can start practicing each of the skills as they learn about them.

-In my Revising and Expanding Sentences resource, I focus on revising with individual parts of speech first and then move on to revising with phrases, independent clauses, and dependent clauses.
+In my Revising and Expanding Sentences presentation, part of my Writing and Revising Sentences resource, I focus on revising with individual parts of speech first and then move on to revising with phrases, independent clauses, and dependent clauses.